kosukit/cs411-queryur/doc/ProjectDocument.md

 # Title: College Meal Nutrition Planner

 # Project Summary
-We plan to create an application where students can create and share their recipes, input their ingredients, and track the nutritional content of their meals.
+We plan to create an application where students can create and share their recipes, input their ingredients, and track the nutritional content of their meals from the information provided.
 The app will provide dietary recommendations and community features to make it more engaging than existing solutions offered by existing applications that help track nutrition.
 The application targets college students who are not experienced in cooking and need better nutritional choices.
 The app will help college students learn easy and nutritious recipes while keeping track of their nutrients.
 # Description of Application
 Application Purpose: The application will serve as a comprehensive tool for college students to manage their dietary habits by allowing them to create, try out, and share recipes, track nutritional intake, and receive personalized dietary recommendations.